 Thanks for visiting Persevering Women.

 You’ve found an honest place.
 A place where issues are dragged out of the darkness and exposed to the healing light of God’s grace.
 May it be a place of healing to your troubled heart.
+Please sign up below to receive posts and encouraging resources.

 Hey there!
 I’m Marilyn, and I can’t tell you how happy I am that you’ve stopped by.